ksauka/hicxai-research/README.md

    ```

 3. **Environment & Python Version**
-   - Cloud installs from `requirements.txt` only (CPU-friendly, Python 3.13 compatible).
+   - Cloud installs from `requirements.txt` only (CPU-friendly, Python 3.13 compatible)
-   - Apt packages from `packages.txt` are installed automatically (includes `graphviz`).
+   - Apt packages from `packages.txt` are installed automatically (includes `graphviz`)
-   - Local GPU tooling is optional and does not affect Cloud.
+   - Local GPU tooling is optional and does not affect Cloud

+4. **User Assignment Strategy**
+   - **Option A**: Manual assignment via Prolific/survey platform (redirect users to specific app URLs)
+   - **Option B**: Create a landing page/router that randomly assigns users to one of 6 app URLs
+   - Track condition code in session IDs for analysis

 ## Feedback
 - The app collects user feedback with conversational prompts.
 All fields are optional.